 SUMMARY AND RECOMMENDATIONS

-●Identification of risk factors is derived from the history, physical examination, and type of proposed surgery.
+●Identification of risk factors is derived from the history and physical examination; the type of proposed surgery influences the risk of perioperative cardiac event.
 (See 'Initial preoperative evaluation' above.)

 ●We use either the Revised (Lee) Cardiac Risk Index or the ACS-National Surgical Quality Improvement Program risk prediction rule to establish the patient’s risk.
 (See 'Estimating perioperative risk' above.)